The new politics of Russia

 Contents

-Preface to the second edition
+Preface to updated edition

-Introduction: 'We've moved on'
+Introduction: 'we've moved on'

 1 Russia: the state of surprise